naipmoro/naipmoro.github.io/_posts/2017-10-25-lof-reference.md

      Boolean Algebra and Sentential Logic_ (2020) preprint.
   3. Corollaries _K5_ and _K9_ are from Kauffman and Varela's _Form Dynamics_
      (1980) J. Social Bio.
 Struct.
-  4. This post was updated in June 2021.
+  4. This post was updated in September 2021.